Alternative Teacher Certification Programs

 Maryland Approved Alternative Preparation Program (MAAPP) Resident Teacher Certification (RTC) Program for General Educators In Secondary Critical Shortage Areas

-The AACPS - AACC MAAPP/RTC Program assists outstanding, capable professionals with a desire to teach in Anne Arundel County Public Schools by providing a seamless transition and fast route to earning full teacher certification (SPC1) in the state of Maryland.
+The AACPS - AACC MAAPP/RTC Program assists outstanding, capable professionals with a desire to teach in Anne Arundel County Public Schools by providing a seamless, efficient transition and structured route to earning full teacher certification (SPC1) in the state of Maryland.
 The MAAPP/RTC program is a partnership between Anne Arundel Community College and AACPS and provides funding for tuition and mentor support for participants.

 TWO WAYS TO APPLY TO AACC/AACPS MAAPP RTC PROGRAM

-Frist, interested current AACPS conditionally certified teachers or those teacher applicants who have been offered a position by AACPS can apply to the MAAPP/RTC Program.
-You may qualify to participate in this alternative teacher preparation program if you have a bachelor’s or graduate degree and expertise in Math, Science, English, Computer Science, Family and Consumer Sciences, Social Studies, Technology Education, or Foreign-Language (French or Spanish) studies and meet the other application requirements listed below.
+First, interested current AACPS conditionally certified teachers or those teacher applicants who have been offered a position (open contract) by AACPS can apply to the MAAPP/RTC Program.
+You may qualify to participate in this alternative teacher preparation program if you have a bachelor’s or graduate degree and expertise as documented by a passing Praxis Content score in Math, Science, Biology, Chemistry, Physics, Language Arts, English, Computer Science, Family and Consumer Sciences, Social Studies, Technology Education, or Foreign-Language (French or Spanish) studies and meet the other application requirements listed below.
 Those who complete the program will receive a standard Maryland State Department of Education Teaching Certificate (SPC 1).
-This intensive program consists of education college courses, professional development, mentorship and internship opportunities in a variety of school settings in AACPS.
+This intensive program consists of education college courses, professional development, mentorship, an internship opportunity within your school-based teaching position in AACPS and a residency lasting between one to two school years.

 A second way to apply is through an annual Panel Interview Process for external applicants - not yet hired as teachers by AACPS; generally held in April.
-Applicants for this panel interview must submit a complete application packet and supportive documents to Deborah Montgomery, RTC Program Manager by March 1, 2020.
+Applicants for this panel interview must submit a complete application packet and supportive documents to Deborah Montgomery, RTC Program Manager by March 1, 2021.
 (Contact DMontgomery@aacps.org for forms and guidance.)
 The panel of AACC and AACPS staff members will evaluate a candidate's background, readiness and/or potential for teaching at middle and or high school levels in specific critical shortage areas/positions determined in collaboration with our HR recruitment team.
-This year's panel content areas will be announced at Part 1 of the SYTYCT Career Changer Information Session.
-Outstanding interview candidates may receive an HR open contract offer for a teaching position for the 2020-21 school year and enrollment in the RTC program.
+This year's panel content areas will be announced at Part 2 of the SYTYCT Career Changer Information Session in February.
+Outstanding interview candidates may receive an HR open contract offer for a teaching position for the 2021-22 school year and enrollment in the RTC program.
 Other panel participants may continue to interview at schools for teaching positions with the opportunity to participate in the RTC program if hired.

 Candidates for this alternative certification program must meet the following requirements:

-- Bachelor’s degree from an accredited college in the U.S. with a minimum of 2.75 GPA (Content area).
-The “Critical Shortage Areas” are: Middle School Science, Biology, Chemistry, Physics, Middle and High School Mathematics, Family and Consumer Sciences, Technology Education, English and Language Arts, and World/Classical Languages (particularly Spanish & French) and Social Studies 7-12.
+- Bachelor’s degree from an accredited college in the U.S. with a minimum of 2.75 cumulative GPA.
+The “Critical Shortage Areas” are: Middle School Science, Biology, Chemistry, Physics, Middle and High School Mathematics, Family and Consumer Sciences, Technology Education, Computer Science, English and Language Arts, and World/Classical Languages (Spanish & French) and Social Studies 7-12.

 - Passing scores on the initial Praxis (Praxis I or Core Praxis) and Praxis II (Content area).
 Please attach a photocopy of the initial Praxis (Praxis I or Core Praxis) and Praxis II (Content) score report to the application.